Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Speak or write in German**
     You get more responses if you write in German.
 If you don't speak German, use [Deepl](https://www.deepl.com/translator) or [ChatGPT](https://chat.openai.com/) to write your message.
 - **Call and write**
     Some landlords only answer phone calls.
 Others only answer emails.
-Call as soon as you can, then send a message.
+Try both.
 - **Introduce yourself**
-    Include all the important details about you: your name, age, job, salary, when you want to move in, who will live with you, what documents you have,[^30] and a personal introduction.
-A cover letter and a photo can help.[^31] Use [example messages](https://www.wg-gesucht.de/artikel/accommodation-search-example-of-a-successful-flat-application) to write your message.
-[Lingoking](/out/lingoking-letters) can translate your message and cover letter to German.
+    In your message, include all important details: name, age, job, salary, when you want to move in, who will live with you, what documents you have, and a personal introduction.[^30] A cover letter and a photo helps.[^31] Use [example messages](https://www.wg-gesucht.de/artikel/accommodation-search-example-of-a-successful-flat-application) to write your message.
 - **Send many applications**
-    You must send dozens of applications to find an apartment.
     Some people send hundreds of applications before they find an apartment.
 - **Be prepared**
     Landlords get hundreds of messages and dozens of applications *per hour*.[^22] Make their life as easy as possible.
 Fill the application form in advance, and bring all the [required documents](#required-documents) with you.
 - **Be flexible**
     There are really nice apartments outside of Kreuzberg, Prenzlauer Berg, Friedrichshain or Neukölln.
 Search in all of Berlin, including outside the *[[Ringbahn]]*.
 Berlin has good public transportation; you don't need to live in the center.
-- **Be first**
+- **Be fast**
     If you find an apartment you like, act fast.
 Contact the landlord now.[^32] They get hundreds of message a day, so you can't wait.
 If you get ImmobilienScout24 Premium, you see the ads before others, and your messages go to the top of the list.[^33]

 ### What landlords want